adityasir/design_pattern/structural/decorator_pattern/README.md

 FilterCriteria object parameter passed to it.

 This solution also fits with Open/Close principles of software development.
-Once the filter class is written, I.e HumanFilter it do not required to change or even modified only new criteria need to be added for each new search criteria.
+Once the filter class is written, i.e HumanFilter it do not required to change or even modified, only new criteria need to be added for each new search criteria.